ItsShriks/RnD/Essentials/TimeSheet.md

 - Always have at least 3 different views

 - INput - Batch and Data set and the output will be segmented object
+- Input - Dataset and output will also be a dataset

+- Downsampling - Open3D
+- pointcloud_classification/dataset/dataset_util.py